 When the mom didn’t return, the owner of the boat took the 2 lonely kittens and brought them to a local shelter.
 The kittens were too young to be at the shelter though and needed special care to survive.
-St. Francis Society Animal Rescue in Tampa, Florida welcomed the furbabies into their foster program.
+A rescue in Tampa, Florida welcomed the furbabies into their foster program.

 Abandoned at around a week old, the brothers would need to be bottle fed around the clock.
 Luckily they had a team of experienced foster moms ready to help.